helicalAI/helical/README.md

 ## What's new?

+### Tahoe-x1
+We have integrated the Tahoe-x1 foundation model for single-cell RNA-seq data.
+This transformer-based model can extract both cell and gene embeddings from raw count data and supports attention weight extraction for interpretability.
+Try it out with our [comprehensive tutorial notebook](./examples/notebooks/Tahoe-x1-Tutorial.ipynb)!

 ### Cell2Sentence-Scale
 We have integrated the new Cell2Sentence-Scale models which use cell sentences as input and are based on the Gemma language model architecture (2B and 27B models available in quantised versions too).
 You can use this model for embeddings and perturbation prediction.
 Follow our notebook tutorial [here](./examples/notebooks/Cell2Sen-Tutorial.ipynb).